IanHawke/maths-with-python-course/slides/chapter2_03_documentation.md

 def degrees_to_radians(theta_d):
     """
     Convert an angle from degrees to radians.
+As pi radians is 180 degrees, the conversion formula is theta_r = theta_d * pi / 180.

     Parameters
     ----------